-- The Z axis (+) points to the right, away from the spindle. - The X axis (+) points toward the operator, and when on the operator side of the spindle the X values are positive.
+- Plus Z goes to the right away from the spindle. - Plus X goes toward the operator and when on the operator side of the spindle the X values are positive.

-Some lathes with tools on the back side have the imaginary Y axis (+) pointing up.
+Some lathes with tools on the back side have the imaginary Y axis pointing up.

 G2/G3 Arc directions are based on the axis they rotate around.
 In the case of lathes, it is the imaginary Y axis.
-If the Y axis (+) points toward the floor, you have to look up for the arc to appear to go in the correct direction.
+If the Y points toward the floor, you have to look up for the arc to appear to go in the correct direction.
 So looking from above you reverse the G2/G3 for the arc to appear to go in the correct direction.

-19.6.2 Radius & Diameter Mode
+Radius & Diameter Mode